 - 1. The Dean installs the BoE and appoints its members on the basis of their expertise in the field of the programme. - 2.
 The BoE has at least one member who is a lecturer in the programme. - 3.
 The BoE has one external member, who is not involved in education in the programme. - 4.
-One member is appointed as chair of the BoE; a vice-chair substitutes for/takes the duties of the chair in cases of (potential) conflicts of interest or if the chair is unable to act timely. - 5.
+One member is appointed as chair of the BoE; a vice-chair substitutes for/takes the duties of the chair in cases of (potential) conflicts of interest or when the chair is unable to respond or act in time. - 5.
 The BoE is supported by a secretary.